 How do I arrange a site visit?

-All site visits may be arranged in advance by emailing email@example.com.
+Email firstname.lastname@example.org to arrange your site visit.
 Site visits are available Tuesday through Saturday from 10am to 4pm, and generally last a half hour to 45 minutes.

 Where are ceremonies held?